BonkeGcobo/PortfolioProject/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Bonke's Portfolio

-> One paragraph statement about the project.
+> Purpose of the project is to showcase my knowledge of HTML and CSS, done at Microverse during the first module

 ![screenshot](./app_screenshot.png)